amiretemad/is-my-website-up/readme.md

 # Is my website up ?

-A simple script to check your website is up or down and get notified on **Slack**
+A simple script to check your website is up or down and you will be notified from **Slack**

 ![Image](https://i.ibb.co/Sm1mXJX/Screen-Shot-2020-08-06-at-2-36-54-PM.png)

 ## Description

-A simple script to check your website is up or down by adding list of websites to Links Struct inside main.go you are able to check the status of your website
+A simple script to check your website is up or down by adding lists of websites to Links Struct, you will able to check the status of your website.

+## Supported channels

+ - slack (ready to use)
+ - mattermost (working on it)

 ## Executing program